-The CF carries out its tasks autonomously and independently, without prejudice to the overall responsibility of the management.
+The CF performs its tasks autonomously and independently, without prejudice to the overall responsibility of the management.
 When assessing compliance-relevant issues they are not subject to instructions.

-Management assures the independence of the CF and provides the necessary adequate supply of personnel and material.
+The responsible Board ensure the independence of the CF and provides the

-With the implementation of a comprehensive compliance management system, ERV Nordic has the following objectives:
+With the implementation of a comprehensive compliance management system, ERV Nordic pursues the following objectives:

-- comply with legal, regulatory and internal requirements, - avoidance of liability and criminal liability risks, - avoid reputational risks, - appropriate management of conflicts of interest, and - protect the interests of our customers.
+- Compliance with statutory, regulatory and internal requirements, - avoidance of liability risks and criminal liability, - avoidance of reputational risks, - appropriate management of conflicts of interest, and - protect the interests of our customers.